 Follow Science on Stage Sweden on Twitter (@SonS_Sverige)!

 Swedish teachers are asked to hand in their teaching ideas for the Science on Stage festival 2017.
-The deadline for applications is on 29th September 2016.
-For further information visit Science on Stage Sweden’s webpage or get in direct contact.
+The deadline for applications is on 28th November 2016.
+Find full information via this link or get in direct contact.

 This at a time when the access to Internet and technology is fundamentally changing the internal and external educational work within schools.
 The participants of the lecture were told how to use smartphones in chemistry class and how to use the application to estimate the amount of copper in a watersolution.